brunoliratm/Password-Gen/README.md

  - <strong>:straight_ruler:Customizable password length:</strong> Choose the desired length of your password, ranging from 4 to 32 characters.
  - <strong>:lock:Secure password generation:</strong> Passwords are composed of a random mix of letters, numbers, and symbols, ensuring strength and unpredictability.
  - <strong>:package:Password storage:</strong> Conveniently view and access previously generated passwords within the application.
- - <strong>:zombie:User-friendly interface:</strong> Interact with an intuitive menu-driven interface, making it easy to navigate and use.
 </br>

 ## :fire:Code